twilight-rs/twilight/README.md

         .build();

     let mut events = cluster.events();

-    // Startup an event loop for each event in the event stream while let Some((shard_id, event)) = events.next().await {
+    // Process each event as they come in. while let Some((shard_id, event)) = events.next().await {
-        // Update the cache
+        // Update the cache with the event. cache.update(&event);
-        cache.update(&event);

-        // Spawn a new task to handle the event tokio::spawn(handle_event(shard_id, event, http.clone()));
+        tokio::spawn(handle_event(shard_id, event, http.clone()));
     }